 He licked his lips.
 His rough, scraggly cheeks and heavy eyelids had not changed at all over the years.
 “Well, I’ll tell ya, I was scared.
 Real scared.
-You hear about these stories, but ya never think it can happen to ya.
+Ya hear about these stories, but ya never think it can really happen to you.
 Not in America, not anymore.
-It was crazy, like somethin’ out of your worst nightmare.”
+It was crazy, like somethin’ out of your worst nightmare.“

 “So what happened?
 If you don’t mind reliving it for those who haven’t read your book.“

 A spark of pride rent the dark of his pupils.
 “Gotta say, at first I was real cautious, ya know? ’Cause even the tiniest ones are dangerous.
 Perhaps even more dangerous than the adults.
 That little girl hemo I bagged was one frightful creature, howled like a banshee at me, moved like something out of Hell, like it wasn’t even solid.
 I was scared for my life.
 But I knew that Jesus was lookin’ after me, so I crossed myself, looked right into the creature’s bloodshot eyes and said, in the name of Christ I command you to begone!
 And that seemed to weaken it.
 The unholy are weak to the names of the divine, ya see.
 I won’t bore ya with the details of it all.
 It was quite a struggle, but in the end, good won out over evil.“